dasmithii/imp/README.txt

     string manipulation functions, math stuff.
 Check /core for the standard library.

-    What we DON'T have: networking, graphics, and mostly everything else.
+    What we DON'T have: networking, graphics, concurrency, and mostly everything else.